-One of Jacob’s all time favorite drinks is dark rum, so when we heard of a rum tasting for just $20, Jacob jumped on board quick smart.
+One of Jacob’s all-time favourite drinks is dark rum, so when we heard of a rum tasting for just $20, Jacob jumped on board quick smart.
 At this tasting, you learn about the history and origin of rum in Nicaragua, and of course got to “sample” aka have a full shot of all the different types of rum.

-The tasting held at Via Via restaurant lasted for 3 full hours, sampling 10 different rums, from a 25 year old rum down to the cheap and nasty.
-The favorite was the blend the guide actually made for himself, created from the leftovers of all the bottles + chocolate and coffee beans.
+The tasting held at Via Via restaurant lasted for 3 full hours, sampling 10 different rums, from a 25-year-old rum down to the cheap and nasty.
+The favourite was the blend the guide actually made for himself, created from the leftovers of all the bottles + chocolate and coffee beans.
 Who would have thought?